Part V

 - When intensity rises, experiment with saying internally: “Yes, this too,” while also silently naming, “I am aware of fear / grief / awe moving through.”
 This dual awareness is surrender.

-- If you find yourself thinking, “This entity controls me,” “This facilitator is God,” or “This moment defines my entire life forever,” you may be sliding into submission.
+- If you find yourself thinking, “This entity controls me,” “This facilitator is God,” or “This moment defines my entire life forever,” you may be sliding into loss of discernment.
 That is your cue to slow down, breathe, and reach for anchors.

 Surrender honors the medicine of the moment.
-Submission hands away sovereignty.
+Loss of discernment hands away sovereignty.

 Anchoring: Breath, Touch, Floor